lalitmee/ud-myreads/README.md

 ```

 These steps will start your application on the port [localhost:3000](http://localhost:3000/) where you can play with the app.

+### What and Why

+This is an application like Goodreads.
+Sorry for not making that much highly effective but it will do the things like you can track the books which
+you are reading, read and want to read.
+You can also search for the books which I have included in my database.
+Sorry for that too.
+I can't handle that
+much database like goodreads.

 ### Built With